Stir fried quinoa shrimp recipe – cooked quinoa made into a stir fry with eggs, fresh shrimp, broad beans, bell peppers with seasoning.

 To put it simply, although quinoa is not a grain, it’s a seed that’s capable of behaving like a grain.
 Again, this goes back to what I mentioned about this pseudo grain destroying the lining of the gut and seeping into the blooed stream.

 As the verdict is still out on quinoa, some people simply avoid using it and opt for cauliflower rice instead.
-Speaking of which, I will be making a recipe featuring cauliflower rice very soon, so keep your eyes and hears open.
+To make this recipe more paleo friendly you can use cauliflower rice instead using the same measurements and yield the same results.

 Also, I added the sesame oil (organic) and prawns towards the end of cooking time and I shall explain why.
 Organic sesame oil retains many of its nutritional properties (omega fats) when unadulterated.
 This means the smoke point when cooking will be relatively low and burn very easily (we don’t want that).

 In order to impart the wonderful flavour of sesame oil, simply, add towards the end or atleast nearest to the end of cooking without compromising nutritional value and quality.